58 Sights in Parma, Italy (with Map and Images)

 10. Archivio di Stato

-The State Archives of Parma is the peripheral office of the Ministry for Cultural Heritage and Activities which, by law, preserves the historical documentation produced by the public bodies of the province of Parma and for voluntary deposit, temporary custody, donation or purchase any other archive or documentary collection of historical importance.
+The State Archive of Parma is the peripheral office of the Ministry for Cultural Heritage and Activities which by law retains the historical documentation produced by the public bodies of the Province of Parma and for voluntary deposit, temporary custody, donation or purchase any other archive o documentary collection of historical importance.

 The church of San Giovanni Evangelista, also known as Pieve di Castelnovo, is a place of Catholic cult with Romanesque and neoclassical forms, located in the street church of Castelnovo 26 in Castelnovo, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma Baganzola-San Pancrazio.